 - The platform can assign any value to the coin, as it is the only party which settles transactions in the coin.

 - The platform is forfeiting part of its revenue to bring value to the coin.

 Let’s look at some examples:

-If the company sets a par value of the BreadCoin at 50 cents (value at which fees are paid), this would mean that the coin was sold at a 60% discount during the ICO.
+- If the company sets a par value of the BreadCoin at 50 cents (value at which fees are paid), this would mean that the coin was sold at a 60% discount during the token sale.
 It would also mean that the total circulating worth of BreadCoins is 250 000 USD.
 If everyone decides to use their BreadCoins, this means that the company has to forgo all of its revenue during year 1 and 25% of its revenue during year 2, in order to “acquire” all BreadCoins back.
-Essentially the company raised 100 000 USD during the ICO and paid back 250 000 USD (in the form of forfeited Revenue) during years 1 and 2.
+Essentially the company raised 100 000 USD during the token sale and paid back 250 000 USD (in the form of forfeited Revenue) during years 1 and 2.

-If the company sets a par value of the BreadCoin at 10 cents, this would mean that the coin was sold at a 100% premium during the ICO.
-This would essentially mean that half of the money raised during the ICO was raised “for free” at the expense of the investor.
+- If the company sets a par value of the BreadCoin at 10 cents, this would mean that the coin was sold at a 100% premium during the token sale.
+This would essentially mean that half of the money raised during the token sale was raised “for free” at the expense of the investor.
 This would, of course, have an extremely bad reputation (and possibly legal) consequences for the platform.

-This model (assuming the coin is sold at a discount during the ICO) is clearly stable and widely used by companies on platforms like Kickstarter.
-It is important to point out here is that the company is forfeiting Revenue and not Profit, which might cause liquidity issues for the company.
+This model (assuming the coin is sold at a discount during the token sale) is clearly stable and widely used by companies on platforms like Kickstarter.
+It is important to point out here that the company is forfeiting revenue and not profit, which might cause liquidity issues for the company.

-If you would like more information, how to go about calculating the value based on those models, check out my article dedicated to this topic.
+If you would like more information on how to go about calculating the value based on those models, check out our article dedicated to this topic.